 Every year about this time people lose their minds.
-It is the holiday and holidays are special.
-Who better to spend them with than our children?
+The holidays are special and who better to spend them with than our children?
 I completely understand.
-This last weekend the phone rang off of the hook because “primary conservators” did not let the visiting parent have the child.
+This last weekend the phone rang off the hook because “primary conservators” did not let the visiting parent have the child.

 Texas Family Code 153 contains the Texas Standard Possession Schedule.
 In my opinion the very most important sentence in it is the sentence near the beginning that reads THE PARENTS SHALL HAVE POSSESSION OF THE CHILD(REN) AT ALL TIMES MUTUALLY AGREED TO IN ADVANCE and failing Mutual agreement the following shall apply.
 In practice I always break that into two sentences.
 The first THE PARENTS SHALL HAVE POSSESSION OF THE CHILD(REN) AT ALL TIMES MUTUALLY AGREED TO IN ADVANCE.

 In the absence of mutual agreement the following shall apply:

 If the parents will just work together a bit and think of ensuring the child has the opportunity to spend as much time as possible with the other parent they can ignore the remainder of the possession schedule.
 Their children will be happier.
 They will be happier.
 I won’t have much work at all.
 But that is not too realistic, is it?
 If they could work together and put their children first they probably wouldn’t be getting divorced.